 Learning resources

 Creative Edge boasts high-definition TV studios which come equipped with camera channels that can be operated via either a studio configuration or hand-held setup, production galleries and control rooms with reference lighting, a Media Asset Management system (Editshare) which ensures a seamless tapeless workflow and provides network storage for your work.
 There is a fully independent talk back system to all studio areas.
-As a student on this film degree, you can expect to use industry standard equipment such as vision mixers, sound mixing consoles, a chroma key infinity wall, and fully populated motorised lighting rigs.
-Media editing booths are also available, equipped with software such as Adobe Creative Cloud (Premiere) and After Effects.
+As a student on this degree, you can expect to use camera, sound and lighting equipment appropriate to your study level.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.